hollacs/blog/content/en/posts/amxx.md

 #### Zombie Mode: The Spark That Started It All

 My AMXX story began when I was a kid, obsessed with *Counter-Strike* (CS 1.6).
 I was a total newbie, but one day I found a server called “tig” on a forum.
-It sounded cool, so I joined.
-Wow, was I blown away!
+It sounded cool, so I joined. <!--more-->Wow, was I blown away!
 The server was inspired by *Resident Evil*, with bosses from the games and a bit of *Left 4 Dead*’s vibe.
 When I saw a zombie boss blasting humans with a rocket launcher, I was shocked, thinking, “This is wild!”
 The fast battles and creepy mood kept me hooked.
 Later, I learned the server’s creator used AMXX to build it all.
 That lit a fire in me: one person could make something this awesome?
 I wanted to try too!
 So, I jumped into AMXX.

 Here’s a classic TiG video to remember those exciting days:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Rtwg6HNA-qw?si=_YyG447DrjOgltMk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>